mwilliamson/mammoth.js/README.md

   * `value`: the generated HTML

   * `messages`: any messages, such as errors and warnings, generated during the conversion

+#### `mammoth.extractRawText(input)`

+Extract the raw text of the document.
+This will ignore all formatting in the document.
+Each paragraph is followed by two newlines.

+* `input`: an object describing the source document.
+  While running on node.js,
+  to read the file found at `path`, pass in `{path: path}`.
+  While running in the browser,
+  to read the file stored in an array buffer, pass in `{arrayBuffer: arrayBuffer}`.

+* Returns a promise containing a result.
+  This result has the following properties:

+  * `value`: the raw text

+  * `messages`: any messages

 #### Messages